Vistahm/ewc/readme.md

 - **Connect and Switch between Wi-Fi networks:** easily connect the available Wi-Fi networks with a simple and interactive interface
 - **Save Passwords:** The program is able to save the passwords of each access point so you don't have to re-enter them every time.
 - **Forget Networks:** Remove saved networks if you want to try another password.
+- **Direct connection without scanning:** You can use direct connection to connect to a SSID that you already know.
+- **Disable/Enable Wi-Fi:** Switch the Wi-Fi on/off with less typing!
 - **User-Friendly Interface:** Built with `huh?` library, providing an intuitive and visually appealing user experience.
 - **Fast and Lightweight:** It is fast enough to not waste your time; if you don't believe you can give it a shot!